- Evidence Snacks

 Little updates š„

-On topic ā For more on the role of trust in schools, check out this recent evidence review of school leadership & environment, by Coe & co.
+On topic ā For more on the role of trust in schools, check out this recent evidence review of school leadership & environment, by Coe & co, and this research summary outlining the 3 main ingredients.

 On trend ā Last week, the Grattan Institute released a report arguing for a greater focus on resourcing teachers with high quality curriculum materials.
 And this new working paper finds encouraging (long-term) effects of a knowledge curriculum for reading.